 - Good categorization that leads to better recommendations for reallocating your budget

-Mint does have one big thing going for it – it’s free.
+Mint does have one big advantage – it’s free (ad-supported).
 That’s $6 a month you can put towards something other than an app.

 Copilot vs. Personal Capital